chiraghs21/urbanTideTask/README.md

   - Flask app: [http://localhost:5001](http://localhost:5001)
   - Adminer: [http://localhost:8080](http://localhost:8080)
   - For detailed API documentation, please refer to the [Postman Collection](https://elements.getpostman.com/redirect?entityId=26372192-ac960f5d-c028-4546-a8a4-e0cfd2d2002c&entityType=collection).
+  - For detailed instructions on how to use Adminer to manage your PostgreSQL database, refer to the [Adminer Guide](ADMINER.md).

 ## Configuration